-Only two states, Indiana and Montana, provide a day-based threshold without a mutuality requirement or without an accompanying income threshold.
-In both Indiana and Montana, nonresidents are required to file only after they have worked in the state for more than 30 days.
+: Only three states, Illinois, Indiana, and Montana, provide a day-based threshold without a mutuality requirement or without an accompanying income threshold.
+In all three states, nonresidents are required to file only after they have worked in the state for more than 30 days.